GuangDong Advanced Thermoplastic Polymer Technology Co., Ltd.

 1. Compounding

-The first step in TPE manufacturing is compounding, where the raw polymers and additives are thoroughly mixed to create a uniform material.
+The first step in TPE manufacturing process is compounding, where the raw polymers and additives are thoroughly mixed to create a uniform material.
 This process involves:

 • Mixing: The base polymers and additives are mixed in precise proportions.
 This can be done using various mixers, including twin-screw extruders and high-shear mixers.